duthied/Free-Friendika/doc/Install.md

 Unpack the Friendica files into the root of your web server document area.
 If you are able to do so, we recommend using git to clone the source repository rather than to use a packaged tar or zip file.
 This makes the software much easier to update.
-The Linux command to clone the repository into a directory "mywebsite" would be
+The Linux commands to clone the repository into a directory "mywebsite" would be

     git clone https://github.com/friendica/friendica.git mywebsite
+    cd mywebsite
+    util/composer.phar install

 Make sure the folder *view/smarty3* exists and is writable by the webserver user